EasyJet cabin staff in Portugal plan early April strike over pay

 Portuguese inflation slowed to 8.2% year-on-year in February from the previous month's 8.4%, but core inflation accelerated, stoked by prices of unprocessed food products.

-(Reporting by Patricia Vicente Rua; Editing by Andrei Khalip and Jan Harvey)
+(Reporting by Patricia Vicente Rua; Editing by Andrei Khalip, Jan Harvey and David Gregorio)

 ((patricia.rua@thomsonreuters.com; +351 21 123 2775; Reuters Messaging: patricia.rua.reuters.com@reuters.net))